reacharvind27/rag/README.md

     <td>
       1. Convert User Question/Query into Embeddings
       2. Search user Querstion/Query (embedddings) in Vector DB using Similarity Search
-      3. Search action will return some context/information
+      3. Search action will return some context/information from Vector DB
       4. define a promppt based on the app feature, this is like an instructions to LLM
-      5. Use Vector DB Information + specific prompt to send the data to LLM to get the output
+      5. Use Vector DB output + specific prompt to send the data to LLM to get the output
     </td>
   </tr>

 </table>